wiremock/api-template-library/apisetu.gov.in-nitp/index.md

 ---
 slug: "apisetu-gov-in-nitp"
-name: "National Institute of Technology, Patna"
+title: "National Institute of Technology, Patna"
 provider: "apisetu.gov.in"
 description: "National Institute of Technology, Patna (http://www.nitp.ac.in/) is\
   \ issuing Degree certificates through DigiLocker.
 These can be pulled by students\